 Other volunteer opportunities

-Q: If I want to volunteer but am uncomfortable with visiting survivors at the scene, can I still help?
+Q: If I want to volunteer but am uncomfortable with visiting survivors, can I still help?

 A: Absolutely.
-LOSS Team values all kinds of volunteers, including those who can conduct follow-up calls with survivors, assist with community outreach and marketing, and coordinate fellow volunteers, among other tasks.
-Volunteering your skills, time, and talent will make it possible for our LOSS Team to offer healing, compassionate support to new survivors.
-If you are interested in getting involved, please email jhegstrom@lccountymt.gov or call 406-457-8970.
+LOSS Team values all kinds of volunteers, including those who can conduct follow-up calls with survivors, assist with community outreach and marketing, coordinate fellow volunteers, write newsletters, and help with other tasks.
+Your skills, time, and talent will make it possible for our LOSS Team to offer healing, compassionate support to new survivors.
+If you are interested in getting involved, please Julie at jbir@lccountymt.gov or 406-457-8979.

 Potential volunteer tasks include: